flora-suite/flora/README.md

 $ yarn run web:serve        # it will be avaiable in http://localhost:8080
 ```

 :warning: Ubuntu users: the application may present some issues using GPU.
-In order to bypass the GPU and process it using directly the CPU (software), please run lichtblick using the variable `LIBGL_ALWAYS_SOFTWARE` set to `1`:
+In order to bypass the GPU and process it using directly the CPU (software), please run flora using the variable `LIBGL_ALWAYS_SOFTWARE` set to `1`:

 ```sh
 $ LIBGL_ALWAYS_SOFTWARE=1 yarn desktop:start
 ```

-## :hammer_and_wrench: Building Lichtblick
+## :hammer_and_wrench: Building Flora

 Build the application for production using these commands: